 The rewards are pretty good, too.
 Our trainees go on to secure roles covering national, international and regional news – and the majority stay with us and forge a successful career right here in our business.

-This is a nine-month programme which usually starts in August each year.
-We look for 11 talented recruits, seven of whom will work in one of our English Regional newsrooms in ITV Anglia (Norwich); ITV Central (Birmingham); ITV Granada (Media City, Salford); ITV Meridian (Whiteley, near Southampton); ITV Tyne Tees & Border (Gateshead); ITV West Country (Bristol); or ITV Yorkshire (Leeds).
-One trainee will be based in Cardiff providing national news for Wales at ITV Cymru Wales.
-Two trainees will be working in our Network newsroom based in London, and in addition, we have an opportunity for one trainee at ITV Channel (St Helier).
+It’s a nine-month programme that begins in October and we’re looking for 12 talented recruits, seven of whom will work in one of our English Regional newsrooms in itv Anglia (Norwich); itv Central (Birmingham); itv Granada (Media City, Salford); itv Meridian (Whiteley, near Southampton); itv Tyne Tees & Border (Gateshead); itv West Country (Bristol); or itv Yorkshire (Leeds).
+Two more trainees will be based in our national newsrooms one for itv Cymru Wales in Cardiff and the other for UTV in Belfast, and two further trainees will be working in our Network newsroom based in London.
+Finally, there’s an opportunity for one trainee at itv Channel (St Helier).

-You’ll receive a salary and five weeks annual leave pro-rata’d during the scheme.
-A very high percentage of those who graduate from the programme have gone on to secure permanent jobs with both ITV News and ITV more widely, although there are no guarantees of continued employment beyond the 9 months.
+In return, you’ll receive a salary of £22,394 for all roles outside of London (£24,000 in London) and five weeks annual leave pro-rated during the scheme.
+And as we mentioned, a very high percentage of those who graduate from our programme have gone on to secure permanent jobs with both itv News and across our business, although there are no guarantees of continued employment beyond the 9 months.

 Am I eligible to apply?

 We’re particularly interested in talented and enthusiastic people who are committed to a career in journalism, either through their writing, work experience, academic choices or their career so far.
 If you’re looking to change your career and you’ve had an interest in Journalism in the past, we’ll welcome your application too.
 You will need to be over the age of 18 by October 2018.